Find Grad Schools

 71 Yearly Graduations

 The most popular school in the United States for area studies students seekinga doctor's degree is Southwestern Baptist Theological Seminary.
 Roughly 0 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,096 per year, while in-state graduate students, on average, pay $5,706 per year.
+The average in-state tuition for full-time undergraduates is $8,760 per year, while in-state graduate students, on average, pay $5,490 per year.
 During the most recent year for which we have data, 71 people received their doctor's degree in area studies from Southwestern Baptist Theological Seminary.
-Of these students, 11% were women and 20% were members of underrepresented racial-ethnic groups.
-Data shows that Southwestern Baptist Theological Seminary graduates that hold this degree go on to make a median salary of $38,796.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 12% were women.

 #2